marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.15.1 =
+*Release Date - 21th July, 2018*
+- Force CSS reload because an old version is cached for users of older versions.

 = 1.15.0 =
 *Release Date - 21th July, 2018*